Harikaran-u/Todo-API-CRUD-Assignment/README.md

    3. Headers - Should provide JWT Key in Authorization
    4. Todo Object - title, description, userId
    5. Title & Description Lengths - Title(4, 24) & Description(20, 400)
+   6. Result new todo ID
+   7. You will get valuable errors in case of any mistakes
+4. Get All Todos API
+   1. Method - GET
+   2. Body - Should contain Headers
+   3. Headers - Should provide JWT Key in Authorization
+   4. You will get valuable errors in case of any mistakes
+5. Update Todo API
+   1. Method - PUT
+   2. Body - Todo object in JSON Format
+   3. Headers - Should provide JWT Key in Authorization
+   4. Todo Object - title, description
+   5. Path Parameter - todo_id is the path parameter value
    6. You will get valuable errors in case of any mistakes
+6. Delete Todo API
+   1. Method - DELETE
+   2. Path Parameter - todo_id is the path parameter value
+   3. You will get valuable errors in case of any mistakes